Benefits

 The reason for your unemployment may affect your unemployment benefit.
 Check to see which rules apply to your situation.

 If you quit your job, you may get unemployment benefit.
-You should apply one week before the last day you are entitled to salary from your employer.
+You should apply two weeks before the last day you are entitled to salary from your employer.
 To avoid losing days with unemployment benefit, you must, apply at the latest, on the day you no longer are entitled to salary.

 If you had reasonable cause to quit your job, you will get unemployment benefit from the first day you are entitled to it.